devops329/devops/instruction/grafanaK6/grafanaK6.md

 });
 ```

-You will want to exploit this pattern when you build your own load testing scripts.
-For example, when you acquire a pizza Json Web Token (JWT) during the purchase endpoint request and then supply it later on with the pizza verification call.
-If you don't do this then you will be verifying the pizza that was created when you created your HAR file and not the pizzas generated during the load test.
+Using variables ensures that your test uses the specific data generated during that session (like a new pizza ID or a fresh JWT) rather than stale data from the original recording.

 ## Wrap up

 Congratulations!
-You have created your first load test.
-That is a big step in your DevOps mastery.
-K6 is a great example how the need for automation drives the creation of powerful tools that benefit everyone.
+You have successfully created and analyzed your first load test.
+Mastering tools like K6 is a vital part of DevOps, as it allows you to use automation to ensure system reliability and performance before real users ever encounter a bottleneck.